hintjens/zmq-rainbow/README.md

 ## Message format

-A messages contains two frames:
+A message contains two frames:

 * `channel`: string representing your communication channel.
 This will be your team color.
 * `content`: arbitrary content of the message.